LerryAlexander/apply-digital-cypress-test/README.md

       ```
       npm run cypress:open
       ```
+      Then, select E2E Testing --> Choose a browser --> Select from E2E specs the spec to run.

 ## Watch test video:
   After running test with command: `npm run cypress:run`, you can watch video executions stored at path: